← Back to Notes

 Maintaining a healthy community is a priority.
 While I'm currently using the excellent go-away package for profanity filtering in Go, it doesn't catch everything (especially Russian profanity or clever transliterations).

-• Admin Dashboard: A set of capabilities to manually restrict or ban users who behave badly.
+To address this, I'll be implementing some sort of admin dashboard to manually restrict or ban users who behave badly.

 If you're interested in the tech stack or want to try the simulator yourself, check out the Ticker-Rush project page.